 FDA news update: (March 3, 2015): The U.S. Food and Drug Administration cautions about using testosterone products for low testosterone due to aging, requires labeling change to inform of possible increased risk of heart attack and stroke with use

-FDA news update (June 19, 2014): FDA adding general warning to testosterone products about potential for venous blood clots
+FDA news update (June 19, 2014): FDA adding a general warning to testosterone products about the potential for venous blood clots

 If you or a loved one has suffered a heart attack, stroke or other severe side effects while taking testosterone boosters, you may be eligible to file a claim.
 Contact the experienced product liability attorneys at Cutter Law today for a free case evaluation.

 Testosterone Boosters And Their Side Effects

 On Jan.
 31, 2014, the FDA announced it would be investigating the risk of stroke, heart attacks and death associated with the FDA-approved testosterone booster products.

 This announcement followed a 2013 study published in the Journal of the American Medical Association (JAMA).
 Researchers suggested that men who use drugs to treat low testosterone, or low T, were 30 percent more likely to have a potentially fatal heart attack or stroke during a three-year period than men who have low testosterone but don’t take supplements.

 Testosterone boosters or testosterone therapy also referred to as low T drugs, were approved by the FDA to treat men diagnosed with hypogonadism, an endocrine disorder that generally results in severe testosterone deficiency.
 However, JAMA Internal Medicine found that nearly a quarter of the men who received a prescription for testosterone therapy drugs had not undergone the necessary tests to diagnose hypogonadism.